Permit Types

 - Kitchen/Industrial System: A modification is any work that substantially changes an existing kitchen/industrial system or which increases the existing system’s number of flow points or volume limitations.

-- A full construction permit is required for all new installations, and any work to be done on an existing system that affects eleven (11) or more devices.
+- A full fire protection system permit is required for all new installations, and any work to be done on an existing system that affects eleven (11) or more devices, including system demolition.

 - Residential Sprinkler system requirements and a list of area subdivisions that require sprinklers regardless of square footage can be found HERE.

-- Per 2018 IFC 105.6, an operational permit is required for non-construction work activities and temporary buildings and events, including but not limited to: commercial burning, hot work, blasting and pyrotechnics, tent and membrane structures, carnivals, and other special events.
+- Per 2018 IFC 105.6, a special event permit is required for non-construction work activities and temporary buildings and events, including but not limited to: commercial burning, hot work, blasting and pyrotechnics, tent and membrane structures, carnivals, and other special events.
 See the list below for a complete catalog of operational permits.

 Permit Fees

-Except as noted below, all construction and operational permit fees include the following:
+Except as noted below, all fire protection system and special event permit fees include the following:

 - Original plan submission